Zyron-Official/FileTree/README.md

 Flexibility: Integrates seamlessly with various IDE UI frameworks (Swing, SWT, Jetpack Compose).

-2. Integration
+## 2. Integration
-2.1.
-Dependencies
+**2.1.
+Dependencies**

-First, add the FileTree library as a dependency to your project using a build system like Maven or Gradle.
+First, add the ```FileTree``` library as a dependency to your project using a build system like Maven or Gradle.
 The specific instructions for adding a dependency will depend on your IDE and build system.

-2.2.
-Initialization and Loading
+**2.2.
+Initialization and Loading**

-Create an Instance: Instantiate a FileTree object, providing the root directory:
+**Create an Instance:** Instantiate a FileTree object, providing the root directory:

 ```java
 FileTree fileTree = new FileTree(new File("/")); // Replace with your root directory
 ```

-Load the Tree: Call the loadTree() method to load the initial file tree structure.
+**Load the Tree:** Call the loadTree() method to load the initial file tree structure.
 This will load the root directory and its immediate children:

 ```java
 fileTree.loadTree();
 ```
-2.3.
-UI Integration
+**2.3.
+UI Integration**

 This step involves integrating the FileTree library with your IDE's UI framework.
 The specific implementation will vary depending on your chosen UI framework.
 Below are examples for common frameworks: